Nilsu11/android_addons/README.md

 let others do the maintaining while adding new feature or icons

-this is dependent of other projects(mostly lineageos)
+this depends on other projects(mostly lineageos) so contribute to them!!!

 TODO:
 --------